pact-foundation/pact-workshop-go/README.md

-# Example project for the Pact workshop
+# Pact Go workshop

-This project has 2 components, a consumer project and a service provider as an Express API.
+## Introduction
+This workshop is aimed at demonstrating core features and benefits of contract testing with Pact.
+It uses a simple example

+Whilst contract testing can be applied retrospectively to systems, we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this workshop - where a new consumer and provider are created in parallel to evolve a service over time, especially where there is some uncertainty with what is to be built.

+This workshop should take from 1 to 2 hours, depending on how deep you want to go into each topic.

+**Workshop outline**:

+- [step 1: **create consumer**](//github.com/pact-foundation/pact-workshop-go/tree/step1): Create our consumer before the Provider API even exists
+- [step 2: **unit test**](//github.com/pact-foundation/pact-workshop-go/tree/step2): Write a unit test for our consumer
+- [step 3: **pact test**](//github.com/pact-foundation/pact-workshop-go/tree/step3): Write a Pact test for our consumer
+- [step 4: **pact verification**](//github.com/pact-foundation/pact-workshop-go/tree/step4): Verify the consumer pact with the Provider API
+- [step 5: **fix consumer**](//github.com/pact-foundation/pact-workshop-go/tree/step5): Fix the consumer's bad assumptions about the Provider
+- [step 6: **pact test**](//github.com/pact-foundation/pact-workshop-go/tree/step6): Write a pact test for `404` (missing User) in consumer
+- [step 7: **provider states**](//github.com/pact-foundation/pact-workshop-go/tree/step7): Update API to handle `404` case
+- [step 8: **pact test**](//github.com/pact-foundation/pact-workshop-go/tree/step8): Write a pact test for the `401` case
+- [step 9: **request filters**](//github.com/pact-foundation/pact-workshop-go/tree/step9): Fix the provider to support the `401` case
+- [step 10: **pact broker**](//github.com/pact-foundation/pact-workshop-go/tree/step10): Implement a broker workflow for integration with CI/CD

 _NOTE: Each step is tied to, and must be run within, a git branch, allowing you to progress through each stage incrementally.
 For example, to move to step 2 run the following: `git checkout step2`_

 ## Scenario

 There are two components in scope for our workshop.

 1. Admin Service (Consumer).
 Does Admin-y things, and often needs to communicate to the User service.
-But really, it's just a label - it doesn't do much!
+But really, it's just a placeholder for a more useful consumer (e.g. a website or another microservice) - it doesn't do much!
 1. User Service (Provider).
 Provides useful things about a user, such as listing all users and getting the details of individuals.

-For the purposes of this workshop, we won't implement any functionality of the Admin Service, except the bits that requires User information.
+For the purposes of this workshop, we won't implement any functionality of the Admin Service, except the bits that require User information.

-Whilst contract testing can be applied retrospectively to systems, we will follow the [consumer driven contracts](https://martinfowler.com/articles/consumerDrivenContracts.html) approach in this workshop - where a new consumer and provider are created in parallel to evolve a service over time.

 ## Step 1 - Simple Consumer calling Provider